 DMin students are eligible for short-term summer housing on campus during the summer intensives.
 Accommodations are for the student only; unfortunately, we do not have accommodations for a student’s family.
 If you plan to bring your family, we can direct you toward local area hotels.

-The rate for 2015 is $30/night.
 The accommodations will be single rooms for each DMin.
 Amenities include:

 Full kitchen access with basic cookware provided

 On-campus storage for one bin of personal items throughout the duration of your studies in the program

 To make arrangements for accommodations, please visit the Summer Housing page and print, complete, and return the summer school housing application.

 How much will the program cost and is financial aid available?